10 Small Museums in Rome You’ve Never Heard Of (But Need to Visit)

 It might surprise you to find cranes and scaffolding surrounding the church.
 Although construction on Gaudí’s masterpiece began in 1882, only a quarter of the work had been completed at the time of his death.

 Since then, there have been nine architects who have taken on the project only to walk away due to its complexity.
 However, even with this turnover, the project has remained faithful to Gaudí’s original plans and will be completed.
-The original completion date was set for 2026 to mark the 100th anniversary of the architect’s death, but construction was delayed due to the pandemic, and a new completion date hasn’t been set.
+The expected completion date was set for 2026 to mark the 100th anniversary of the architect’s death.

 Did you know?
 Originally, the project was financed by private patrons, but these days, most of the funding comes from the entrance fees.
 So if you visit, your ticket will contribute to the building of this masterpiece!